 If you fail to achieve a 75% mark or higher on the first try, don’t worry!
-You can retake any chapter quiz that you did not pass.
+You can take any chapter quiz up to 3 times to pass.
 Pay close attention to the review information provided, and you’ll get a second chance to pass.
 You’ll also have the opportunity to go back and review the chapter before taking the quiz again.

 This course is required by New York law to span 6 hours in length.
 To comply with this law, we (and all other online defensive driving schools) are required to place timers on each page of the course.
 We realize that some students may read faster than the timer will permit you to advance, but state regulations prohibit us from changing this function.
 The timers cannot be disabled for any reason.